-The seminary currently has five schools:
+The seminary currently has four schools:

 - · School of Theology

-- School of Church Music and Worship

-- School of Leadership and Church Ministry
+- · School of Church Ministries

-- Billy Graham School of Missions, Evangelism and Church Growth
+- Billy Graham School of Missions and Evangelism

 - Boyce College

-The first four of these schools offer master's and doctoral degrees as well as diplomas for persons without an undergraduate degree.
+The first three of these schools offer master's and doctoral degrees as well as diplomas for persons without an undergraduate degree.
 Boyce College offers the associate and the baccalaureate undergraduate degrees.